-[See Nondiscrimination Statement on page 85 for the name and contact information for the Title IX coordinator and ADA/Section 504 coordinator, who will address certain allegations of discrimination.]
+[See Nondiscrimination Statement on page 78 for the name and contact information for the Title IX coordinator and ADA/Section 504 coordinator.]

 Celebrations (All Grade Levels)

 Although a parent or grandparent may provide food to share for a school-designated function or for a student's birthday, please be aware that children in the school may have severe allergies to certain food products.
 Therefore, it is imperative to discuss any classroom allergies with the teacher before bringing food to share.